 Dr. Erin Gustin is a licensed clinical psychologist who received her Master's degree and Doctoral degree in Clinical Psychology from Spalding University in Louisville, KY.
 She specialized in Child, Adolescent, and Family Therapy with an emphasis on chemical dependency and addiction.
 She started her career in psychology working in a group home with adults with severe mental illness.
 Then, she moved into a community based setting and worked in a crisis stabilization center for children and provided therapy for families and children in crisis.
 Later in her career, she worked as an in-home therapist with children ages 4-18, providing individual therapy, play therapy, art therapy, and sand play therapy to this population.
 She also has experience working with court-ordered clients and worked at a college counseling center and can provide assistance with college transitional issues.

 After receiving her doctorate in clinical psychology, Dr. Gustin began working at the Hazelden Foundation with teenagers, young adults, and adults with addiction, chemical abuse and dependency, and co-occurring disorders or dual diagnosis.
-Hazelden Foundation is a world-renowned chemical dependency treatment center that has been saving lives and restoring families from substance abuse and addiction for more than 60 years.
-While at Hazelden, she worked with clients with depression, anxiety, personality disorders, ADHD, PTSD, eating disorders, process and behavioral addictions, gambling addictions, sexual addictions, chronic pain, trauma, abuse and neglect issues, grief and loss issues, and self-harm issues.
+Hazelden Foundation is a world-renowned chemical dependency treatment center, and while at Hazelden, she worked with clients with depression, anxiety, personality disorders, ADHD, PTSD, eating disorders, process and behavioral addictions, gambling addictions, sexual addictions, chronic pain, trauma, abuse and neglect issues, grief and loss issues, and self-harm issues.
 After opening Pau Hana Counseling on the Big Island of Hawaii, Dr. Gustin became interested in treating trauma and became trained in EMDR therapy.
 She has a passion for working with couples and is trained in several methods of couples counseling.
 She is currently active in the Big Island Sand Play community and has specialized training in art therapy, sand tray therapy, and play therapy.

 Hannah Hancock, MSW, LCSW